-Refer to the funding opportunity description for information on the objectives, eligibility requirements, the review process, as well as a definition of early career researchers, independent researcher and other terms.
+See the competition overview for information on the Exploration objectives, eligibility requirements and review process, and for definitions of early career researcher, independent researcher and other terms.

-What changes have been made from the inaugural competition?
+What changes have been made from the 2019 competition?

 The most notable changes are: